engintron/engintron/README.md

 $ wget [https://raw.githubusercontent.com/nuevvo/engintron/master/engintron.sh](https://raw.githubusercontent.com/nuevvo/engintron/master/engintron.sh)
 $ bash engintron.sh install_

 The process will take a couple of minutes to complete and after that, Engintron will be installed on your cPanel server.
 Engintron has a nice user interface which is activated inside WHM, under the Plugins section.
-After installation, refresh WHM in your browser and you should see Engintron in the Plugins section (that the absolute last section in WHM's sidebar).
+After installation, refresh WHM in your browser and you should see Engintron in the Plugins section (it's the absolute last section in WHM's sidebar).

 In there, you'll find basic options to control Nginx, Apache and MySQL, all in one convenient place.
 Additionally, you can edit all of Nginx's configuration files (as well as some from Apache & MySQL) to get even more from Engintron (like enabling the micro-cache).
 If however all you want is to accelerate static content delivery, then Engintron is already setup for you and you don't need to do anything more.